TO BE SOLD BY TIMED ONLINE AUCTION

 Items not collected by this time will be treated as abandoned and disposed of as the auctioneer sees fit.

-Dismantling, loading and removal of all lots is the responsibility of the buyer and purchasers are reminded that all lots are at the buyer’s risk from the fall of the hammer.
+Dismantling, loading and removal is the responsibility of the buyer.
+All lots are at the buyer’s risk from the fall of the hammer.

 Attention is drawn to the Auctioneers Conditions of Sale in this catalogue and posted on the premises.